 Abigail Ministries and Rev Daniel Rugut

-Donna and Ian McIver (our former Grouping Outreach Worker) went to Kenya in February 2011 to help build a new Seed School.
+Donna and Ian McIver (our former Grouping Outreach Worker) joined Kathleen in Kenya in February 2011 to help build a new Seed School.
 The present school uses a leased building which has proved costly and the lease can be terminated at any time.
 Land has been secured nearby to build a new school which will give the children more security and will be less costly to run.
 Donna will also be spending time helping at the local hospital.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving – they’ll never sell them on or send unwanted emails.
 Once you donate, they’ll send your money directly to the charity and make sure Gift Aid is reclaimed on every eligible donation by a UK taxpayer.
 So it’s the most efficient way to donate – Ian and Donna raise more, whilst saving time and cutting costs for the charity.

 Jambo! to everyone from Daniel, Grace and the children.

 It was good to see them all again and they are all doing very well.
 Grace and her friends from the crocheting group made dinner for us every day while we were in Eldoret.
 We were very well fed.

 At SEED School, the workmen had dug out and laid the foundations for phase one of the school and we helped them to mix the cement, sand, hard core etc (all by hand) in order to lay the floor for the building.
 This was very hard work and took us all day on the Saturday.
 We left it to dry over Sunday and were ready to start on the brick laying on Monday morning.
 I had the honour of laying the first corner brick.
 Ian McIver and I, along with some others then spent a couple of days moving all the earth that had been dug out of the foundations and carried it to various dips in the field in order to level them out.